jacobdcastro/window-dimensions-hooks/README.md

 ## Thank You

 Thank you so much for checking out these hooks!
 Feel free to submit a PR or issue and I'll be happy to look into it!
-I love collaborating and I'm always happy to help you improve this package.
+I love collaborating and I'm always happy to have help improving this package.

 ## License